A theory for generalized morphisms and beyond: Introduction

-Unlike others, the Galois theory introduced in this paper develops from notions which only involve very basic mathematical objects such as sets, functions, and partial functions.
-As a consequence, many familiar mathematical notions are covered by this theory.
-Specifically, continuous functions between topological spaces, ring homomorphisms, module homomorphisms, group homomorphisms, and covariant functors between categories can be characterized in terms of some sort of “morphisms” defined in this paper.
-So in these examples, the “morphisms” we introduce preserve the structures of the mathematical objects involved.
-Basically, this is because we define the “morphisms” to be commutative with the intrinsic operations on the mathematical objects involved.
-We establish Galois correspondences for the “morphisms”.
-As a result, the above examples may exhibit Galois correspondences.
-To characterize Galois correspondences in terms of topology, we study the lattice structures and topologies related to Galois correspondences.
-Moreover, we study ways to construct the “morphisms”, though this subject is normally not a part of a Galois theory.
+The notions of generalized morphisms introduced in this paper develop from very basic mathematical objects such as sets, functions, and partial functions.
+As a consequence, many familiar mathematical notions are covered by the generalized morphisms.
+Specifically, continuous functions between topological spaces, ring homomorphisms, module homomorphisms, group homomorphisms, and covariant functors between categories can be characterized in terms of the generalized morphisms.
+Indeed, in these examples, the generalized morphisms preserve the structures of the mathematical objects involved.
+Basically, this is because we define the generalized morphisms to be commutative with the intrinsic operations on the mathematical objects involved.
+Moreover, we show that the inverse of any bijective generalized morphism is also a generalized morphism (of the same kind), and hence a generalized isomorphism can be defined as a bijective generalized morphism.

+The notion of generalized morphisms in our theory is not the same as the notion of morphisms in category theory.
+In category theory, a morphism between two objects does not necessarily preserve the structure of objects, while a generalized morphism in our theory does.
+Nevertheless, since covariant functors preserve the structures of categories, all covariant functors can be characterized in terms of the generalized morphisms.

+One may have encountered concepts similar to the notions of our generalized morphisms, e.g. the notion of homomorphisms between structures in the field of mathematical logic.
+However, we have not found any research with any content similar to ours.

+Besides introducing the new notions, we establish Galois correspondences for the Galois groups of the generalized automorphisms as well as for the “Galois monoids” of the generalized endomorphisms.
+As is well known, in the Galois theory for infinite algebraic field extensions, Krull topology is put on Galois groups, and in differential Galois theory, differential Galois groups are endowed with Zariski topology.
+Then the fundamental theorem in each of the two theories tells us that there exists a Galois correspondence between the set of all \emph{closed} subgroups of the Galois group of a Galois field extension (or a Picard-Vessiot extension) and the set of all intermediate (differential) fields.
+Now for our theory, we first study the lattice structures related to Galois correspondences.
+Then, we can determine under what conditions we can characterize Galois correspondences with topology (as is done in the above two Galois theories).

+Moreover, we study ways to construct the generalized morphisms and the generalized isomorphisms, which we think to be important because the morphisms and isomorphisms preserve the structures of the mathematical objects involved.